sanchezwebdev/nextjs-news-site/README.md

 #  Next.Js News Application | Serverless MongoDB Backend

 This application is a news platform built with Next.js and a serverless MongoDB backend.
 It uses getStaticProps for generating static pages and getStaticPaths for creating dynamic routes for individual news articles.
+It makes use of Day.Js and Weather API to provide current time and weather data.

 Content is fetched using Axios and managed through Contentful, a headless CMS CDN.
 Minimal use of Material UI is employed.
 The application aims to provide reliable performance, straightforward content management, and a clean, user-friendly interface.